SS George Washington: World War I

 George Washington continued operating on the Bremen – New York route until World War I when she sought refuge in New York, a neutral port in 1914.
 With the American entry into the war in 1917, George Washington was taken over 6 April and towed to the New York Navy Yard for conversion into a transport.
 She commissioned 6 September 1917.

 George Washington sailed with her first load of troops 4 December 1917 and during the next 2 years made 18 round trip voyages in support of the American Expeditionary Forces.
 During this period she also made several special voyages.
 President Woodrow Wilson and the American representatives to the Paris Peace Conference sailed for Europe in George Washington 4 December 1918.
 On this crossing she was protected by Pennsylvania, and was escorted into Brest, France, 13 December by ten battleships and twenty-eight destroyers in an impressive demonstration of American naval strength.
-After carrying 4000 soldiers back home to the U.S., George Washington carried Assistant Secretary of the Navy Franklin Roosevelt and the Chinese and Mexican peace commissions to France in January 1919.
+After carrying 4000 soldiers back home to the US, George Washington carried Assistant Secretary of the Navy Franklin Roosevelt and the Chinese and Mexican peace commissions to France in January 1919.
 On 24 February, she returned President Wilson to the United States.

 The President again embarked on board George Washington in March 1919; arriving France 13 March, and returned at the conclusion of the historic conference 8 July 1919.
 During this voyage, the ship carried radiotelephone equipment, then a new technology, and during much of the trip Wilson was able converse with officials back in Washington.
-The radio transmitter was also used to broadcast entertainment to the troops, and it was planned to broadcast Wilson's 4 July Independence Day speech to accompanying vessels, which would have been the first radio address by a U.S. president.
-However Wilson stood too far from the microphone, and the technicians were too intimidated to try to get him to stand in the correct spot.
+The radio transmitter was also used to broadcast entertainment to the troops, and it was planned to broadcast Wilson's 4 July Independence Day speech to accompanying vessels, which would have been the first radio address by a US president.
+However, Wilson stood too far from the microphone, and the technicians were too intimidated to try to get him to stand in the correct spot.

 During the fall of 1919, George Washington carried another group of distinguished passengers—King Albert and Queen Elizabeth of Belgium and their party.
 Arriving New York 2 October, the royal couple paid a visit before returning to Brest 12 November.
 Subsequently, the ship was decommissioned 28 November 1919 after having transported some 48,000 passengers to Europe and 34,000 back to the United States.
 The ship was turned over to the United States Shipping Board on 28 January 1920.